Brookfield’s internal affairs

 Bruce Flatt, who took the helm at Brookfield Asset Management in 2002, has long argued that the company is not just another real estate investor.

-Brookfield does not own mere office buildings; it owns the best office buildings, from glistening skyscrapers on Manhattan’s Far West Side to big chunks of London’s Canary Wharf and Downtown Los Angeles.
-The company talks up its mall portfolio similarly, pointing to trophy properties like the Ala Moana Center in Honolulu and the Shops at Merrick Park outside of Miami.
+Brookfield does not just own office buildings; it owns the best office buildings, from glistening skyscrapers on Manhattan’s Far West Side to big chunks of London’s Canary Wharf and Downtown Los Angeles.
+The company talks up its mall portfolio similarly, pointing to trophy properties like the Ala Moana Center in Honolulu, Hawaii, and the Shops at Merrick Park outside of Miami.

 “We’ve been at this for seven years,” Brian Kingston, the CEO of Brookfield Property Partners, told the real estate investment publication PERE last month.
 “We’ve done everything we feel we can, and it seems unlikely that we will be trading at NAV [net asset value] anytime soon.”

-Brookfield’s financial statements offer some insight to this statement.
+Brookfield’s financial statements offer some more insight to this statement.

 The company is facing a number of financial challenges, but perhaps none more pressing than its debt.
 Its leverage — measured as a percentage of its interest expenses to net operating income — stood at 74 percent in the fourth quarter of 2020, filings show.
 Its closest mall competitor, Simon Property Group, had leverage of 27 percent in the same period.